MTD compatible software for tradespeople: the best options in 2026

 Invoicing built in

-For tradespeople, invoicing and record keeping are the same workflow.
-Software that combines invoicing, expense tracking, and MTD submissions in one app avoids the need to export data between different systems.
-Most accountant platforms treat invoicing as an add-on; most tradesperson-focused tools treat it as the core.
+For tradespeople, invoicing and record-keeping are often intertwined.
+Software combining invoicing, expense tracking, and MTD submissions in one app eliminates the need for data transfers between systems.
+Tradesperson-focused tools typically prioritise this integration.

 VAT support

 Many tradespeople are VAT-registered.
-Your MTD software should handle VAT calculations, CIS deductions, and the domestic reverse charge correctly, and ideally also support MTD for VAT if you are not already compliant on that front.
+Your software should accurately manage VAT calculations, CIS deductions, and the domestic reverse charge.
+It should ideally also support MTD for VAT if you're not already compliant.

 CIS support

-If you work in construction and have CIS deductions taken from your payments, your software should handle CIS subcontractor records and reconcile deductions against your tax return automatically.
+For those in construction with CIS deductions, your software should manage CIS subcontractor records and reconcile deductions automatically with your tax return.

 MTD software options for UK tradespeople